 Living off the grid does not mean sacrificing comfort.
 We have consistent wifi, electricity, and hot-water.
 We harvest the sun via our solar panels and the rain using our rainwater collection system.

 Our onsite meals are farm-to-table and full of fresh and organic ingredients.

 We are constantly looking to build with recycled materials, reduce energy consumption, and decrease our environmental impact.

 Rooms and Amenities

-The room interiors are all the same and come with a fridge, drinking water, private bathroom, balcony, and one queen or a double and a single bed.
-There are overhead fans, personal fans, and screened in patios making the rooms well-ventilated without the use of air conditioning.
+All guests receive their own private room.
+The room are all the same, with a private bathroom, partial ocean view and come with a fridge, drinking water, and a queen or double bed.
+There are overhead fans, personal fans, and screened in patios making the rooms well-ventilated without the need for air conditioning.